 The University does not condone academic cheating or plagiarism in any form.
 Faculty are expected to uphold and support the highest academic standards in this matter.
 Instructors should be diligent in reducing potential opportunities for academic cheating and plagiarism to occur.
 Students' rights shall be ensured through attention to due process, as detailed on the Office of Student Rights and Responsibilities' webpage for Academic Integrity.

 Cheating is defined as obtaining or attempting to obtain, or aiding another to obtain credit for work, or any improvement in evaluation of performance, by any dishonest or deceptive means.
 Cheating includes, but is not limited to: lying; copying from another's test or examination; discussion at any time of answers or questions on an examination or test, unless such discussion is specifically authorized by the instructor; taking or receiving copies of an exam without the permission of the instructor; using or displaying notes, "cheat sheets," or other information devices inappropriate to the prescribed test conditions; allowing someone other than the officially enrolled student to represent same.

 Definition of Plagiarism

-For more information, please visit the website for the Office of Student Rights and Responsibilities
+For more information, please visit the Academic Integrity webpage by the Office of Student Rights and Responsibilities.